claireleblanc/GPSeq-Pipeline/docker/README.md

 Reference files and mask files for hg19 and mm10 genomes are provided.
 Custom files can also be used and should be similarly uploaded to the reference folder.

-Create the config file.
+Create the config file in `~/GPSeq-Pipeline/docker/GPSeq_processing-main`

 It should be named `RunID.config` (replacing RunID with a unique identifier for this experiment.
 The file should contain two tab-separated columns, the first for the sequencing libraryID and the next for the barcode corresponding to that ID.
 There should be a row for each condition (timepoint):
 |  |  |
 | ----------- | ----------- |
 | cond1 library id | barcode |